![]() |

 - OIL Dorie suggests a neutral oil such as canola or safflower, I always use a clear vegetable oil like Crisco.
 Be sure the oil is fresh, just give it a sniff.
 I've learned to buy vegetable oil in small bottles because they get a little off quite quickly.
 By the way, "neutral oil" is what recipe writers call what are essentially flavorless oils.
 That means that the olive oil we normally use for cooking is probably not a good choice, it has too much flavor.
 That said, I love using a light, fruity olive oil for this cake, especially one of the citrus oils from O Olive Oil [not sponsored, just a product I've been using for years].

-- FLOUR I'm slowly converting to 100% white whole wheat flour, a whole grain flour that acts, mostly, like all-purpose.
+- FLOUR I'm slowly converting to 100% white whole wheat flour, a whole-grain flour that acts, mostly, like all-purpose.
 It worked beautifully here but so does all-purpose.

-- PARCHMENT This is an easy cake to just leave in the pan but it's also an impressive enough for a cake stand for a dessert buffet, a brunch coffeecake.
+- PARCHMENT This is an easy cake to just leave in the pan as a snacking cake but it's also an impressive enough for a cake stand for a dessert buffet, a brunch coffeecake.
 In order to lift the cake out of the baking pan, before baking, line the baking pan with parchment (spray the pan first, then the parchment too), enough so the parchment hangs over the sides.
 Bake, let the cake cool completely and then lift out onto a cake stand.

 SWEDISH WHIPPED CREAM